Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/4-Quest_for_Infrastructure_slides.md

 Notes:

-Actually it is a falacy that blockchain solves all our problems.
+Actually it is a fallacy that blockchain solves all our problems.
 It actually solves some very specific coordination problems.
-It also brings some efficiency improvements to modern beuarocracies.
+It also brings some efficiency improvements to modern bureaucracies.
-It does not automatically make everyone elieve the same things or magically arrive in happy unicorn bunny land.
+It does not automatically make everyone believe the same things or magically arrive in happy unicorn bunny land.
 Tomorrow and Thursday will dig in on how the blockchain and its P2P network work together.

 ---v

-## Blockchain Datastructure
+## Blockchain Data structure

-todo figure
+todo figure FIXME

 Notes: